 They will get a notification that says: “Unsupported extensions disabled” with a link to the following support article.

 Why do I see a bubble about “Disable developer mode extensions” when loading an unpacked extension in Windows stable/beta channels?We do not want the developer mode to be used as an attack vector for spreading malicious extensions.
-Hence we’re informing users about developer mode extensions on Windows stable/beta channels and giving them an option to disable these extensions.
+Hence we’re informing users about developer mode extensions on all Windows and Mac channels and giving them an option to disable these extensions.